YarScar/YaraFreeGames/README.md

 Solution + Limitations - My project simulates how a gaming website works by letting users create accounts, log in, and find friends.
 It helps demonstrate user interaction, but it doesn’t include real games or live connections; just the interface and basic flow.

-Key Features / Key Components - I used random user.
+Key Features / Key Components - I used random user API.
 Users can create an account, log in, view a homepage, and simulate finding a friend on the platform.
 The program focuses on mimicking the layout and flow of a gaming website.
+I also added Try and Except blocks to my code in order to make it efficient and not run into any errors.

 Technical Challenges + Future Plans - It was challenging to simulate user interactions realistically.
 With more time, I would add actual game sprites.
 I built the project step by step by starting with the layout, then login features, and finally the friend option.